What is Geography?

 The course is carefully structured and with time you will be given more responsibility for managing your learning.
 There is every opportunity for students to develop the topics in great depth.
 In Physical Geography there is a great deal to understand which will require taking notes and writing essays.
 There will be a need to interpret maps and data.

-At AS Level there will be several visits to investigate the local Physical and Human aspects of the subject.
+There will be several visits to investigate classroom theory, comparing with reality.
 A visit to Hayling Island and another one to East London will encourage you to set yourself realistic goals for successful enquiries for your own chosen areas of study in your own independent investigation.